achalesh27022003/demystify-sql/README.md

 - Mention Problem Statement (w/ Link), your solution (if you want to provide) or also article/tutorial/video you referred to while solving the PS.
 - What're you waiting?
 Start Querying!

+## Next Steps:
+- All the contributions (in form of PRs, once accepted) would be live on the website: https://sqlary.softr.app
+- Your contribution can vary from code to no-code (Whatever you like to).
+Ex: Update markdown, contribute article/tutorial, interesting problems/approaches etc.

+## Admin:
+- <a href = "https://linkedin.com/in/achal2702"> Achalesh Lakhotiya </a>